 Stone that is cut with the grain, resulting in a surface that reveals the heart of the stone.

-Smaller pieces of flagstone that are used in garden paths or small-scale applications.
+Smaller to medium sized slabs of irregular shaped, naturally cleft stone that are used in garden paths or small-scale applications.

 The strip edge is exposed when stone is cut across the grain, making the horizontal bed plain visible.